 Today’s “average” family is vastly different from those of the 1940s, 1950s and 1960s.
 These days, our families are often composed of many generations, relations, races and creeds.
 For family caregivers, elders’ varying degrees of health add to the complexities of bringing everyone together for the holidays.

 None of these factors stop families from celebrating, though, and they shouldn’t.
 It’s just that we tend to carry memories of holidays past close to our hearts.
 We place a lot of pressure on ourselves to meet or exceed these high expectations, especially for the enjoyment of our youngsters and elders.
 If we don’t feel we’ve succeeded, we end up feeling guilty.
 In many caregivers’ minds, failing to meet expectations is failing, period.
 It’s time to turn this mindset around.

-One Caregiver’s Story
+One Caregiver’s Holiday Story

-5 Steps to Avoid Caregiver Holiday Guilt
+5 Steps for Avoiding Caregiver Guilt Over the Holidays

 - Reset the computer in your head.
 That’s right.
 Wipe out the hard drive that carries holiday memories of the past.
 The perfection you remember is likely skewed, anyway.
 The circumstances back then were very different, and it’s time to celebrate the holidays in a new way that fits your life as it is right now.